JoshuaC215/agent-service-toolkit/README.md

 The agent supports [LangGraph Studio](https://github.com/langchain-ai/langgraph-studio), a new IDE for developing agents in LangGraph.

-You can simply install LangGraph Studio, add your `.env` file to the root directory as described above, and then launch LangGraph studio pointed at the `agent/` directory.
-Customize `agent/langgraph.json` as needed.
+You can simply install LangGraph Studio, add your `.env` file to the root directory as described above, and then launch LangGraph studio pointed at the root directory.
+Customize `langgraph.json` as needed.

 ### Contributing